 - Do not leave home if you or anyone in your household has symptoms

-- You must book a test if you have symptoms of coronavirus, and you and your household must self-isolate for 14 days, unless you have had a negative test result.
+- You must book a test if you have symptoms of coronavirus, and you and all of your household must self-isolate for 10 days, unless you have had a negative test result.
 Click the link to book a test online: https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/get-a-test-to-check-if-you-have-coronavirus/

-- Follow any instructions given if you are contacted by the 'Test and Trace' programme, and inform the school if you have been contacted by them
+- Follow any instructions given if you are contacted by the 'Test and Trace' programme.
+If your child is attending school during the lockdown period, you must inform us that you have been contacted.

-This is why you should stay alert and follow social distancing guidelines.
-Currently in Luton (22 September) we are no longer classed as an area of concern, however you must adhere to the National guidelines to keep your families, and the community both in and out of school safe..
+You should stay alert and follow social distancing guidelines.
+You must adhere to the guidelines to keep your families, and the community both in and out of school safe.

 This guidance explains the measures that will help you to stay alert and safe as we continue to respond to the challenges of coronavirus.
-Key parts of these measures are underpinned by law, which sets out clearly what you must and must not do – every person in the country must continue to comply with this.
+Key parts of these measures are underpinned by law, which sets out clearly what you must and must not do.
 The relevant authorities, including the police, have the powers to enforce the law – including through fines and dispersing gatherings.